geekuillaume/nodejs-api-kickstarter/README.md

 - [Node-Config](https://github.com/lorenwest/node-config) for configuration and environment variable handling
 - [Nodemon](https://github.com/remy/nodemon) to auto-reload your server when saving
 - SQL integration with [Knex](http://knexjs.org/)
+- Email/password account creation API routes
+- Compatibility to add other OAuth providers as login methods and merge of multiple auth providers for a single account
+- Account email confirmation

 ## Requirements